pybliometrics-dev/pybliometrics/docs/classes/CitationOverview.rst

     29

-Using parameter `citation`, one can exclude self-citations or citations by books:
+With the `citation` parameter, you can exclude self-citations or citations from books:

 .. code-block:: python